Which Trump official has coronavirus now? This reporter always seems to know first.

 It’s an only-in-2020 beat, covering the health emergencies of White House officials, many of whom have bucked their own administration’s public safety recommendations, such as mask-wearing, as the virus has spread within one of the world’s most secure office spaces.

-Months before the Hicks diagnosis, Jacobs broke the news that Robert O’Brien, Trump’s national security advisor, had tested positive, and before that, that Vice President Mike Pence was self-isolating after an aide was diagnosed with coronavirus.
+Months before the Hicks diagnosis, Jacobs broke the news that Robert C. O’Brien, Trump’s national security adviser, had tested positive, and before that, that Vice President Pence was self-isolating after an aide was diagnosed with the coronavirus.

-But it was her bombshell reporting on Hicks, an aide who may spend more time than any other staffer with Trump, that highlighted the White House as a potential covid-19 hotspot.
+But it was her bombshell reporting on Hicks, an aide who may spend more time than any other staffer with Trump, that highlighted the White House as a potential covid-19 hot spot.

 On Oct.
 1, at 8:09 p.m., she tweeted that Hicks, who had traveled aboard Air Force One for the first presidential debate and a rally in Minnesota, tested positive.
-The resulting story by Jacobs and fellow Bloomberg correspondent Jordan Fabian revealed that Hicks first felt ill while in Minnesota for a rally and quarantined while returning home on Air Force One.
+The resulting story by Jacobs and fellow Bloomberg News correspondent Jordan Fabian revealed that Hicks first felt ill while in Minnesota for the rally and quarantined while returning home on Air Force One.

 “White House officials had hoped to keep the news about Ms. Hicks from becoming public, to no avail,” the New York Times reported at the time.
-Shortly after the Bloomberg story broke, Trump acknowledged during an interview on Fox News that he was awaiting his own test result.
+Shortly after the Bloomberg News story broke, Trump acknowledged during an interview on Fox News that he was awaiting his own test result.

 Hours later, the president revealed he had tested positive, a stunning and destabilizing development that had officials discussing the continuity of governance should his condition worsen.
-Positive diagnoses were also made public about people who had spent time with Trump or at the White House, including several Republican senators, first lady Melania Trump, White House press secretary Kayleigh McEnany, Republican National Committee chairwoman Ronna McDaniel, former New Jersey Gov. Chris Christie and others.
+Positive diagnoses were also made public about people who had spent time with Trump or at the White House, including several Republican senators, first lady Melania Trump, White House press secretary Kayleigh McEnany, Republican National Committee chairwoman Ronna McDaniel, former New Jersey governor Chris Christie and others.

 But if not for Jacobs cracking that initial story about Hicks, prompting a wave of questions about the president’s health, “the world might still be in the dark about the sickness sweeping through the West Wing and the highest levels of our government,” New York magazine’s Olivia Nuzzi suggested.

-In late October, Jacobs and fellow Bloomberg reporter Tyler Pager broke the news that one of Pence’s closest political advisers, Marty Obst, had tested positive.
-Then three days after Election Day — as the president continued to insist he won the election — Jacobs, Pager and Bloomberg reporter Mario Parker revealed the positive test result for Chief of Staff Mark Meadows, who had attended a large indoor White House election night party where few wore masks.
+In late October, Jacobs and fellow Bloomberg News reporter Tyler Pager broke the news that one of Pence’s closest political advisers, Marty Obst, had tested positive.
+Then three days after Election Day — as the president continued to insist he won the election — Jacobs, Pager and Bloomberg News reporter Mario Parker revealed the positive test result for Chief of Staff Mark Meadows, who had attended a large indoor White House election night party where few wore masks.
 On Nov.
-9, Jacobs reported that Trump advisor David Bossie was infected, and she revealed on Nov.
-19 that a top Pentagon official, retired Brigadier General Anthony Tata, had tested positive and was “likely infected" by visiting officials from the Lithuanian Embassy.
+9, Jacobs reported that Trump adviser David Bossie was infected, and she revealed on Nov.
+19 that a top Pentagon official, retired Brig.
+Gen. Anthony Tata, had tested positive and was “likely infected” by visiting officials from the Lithuanian Embassy.

-Bloomberg and Jacobs declined to comment for this story.
+Bloomberg News and Jacobs declined to comment for this story.

 White House reporters have taken to warning that anyone in the administration with coronavirus should expect Jacobs to find out, and that “she may know before you do.”